Little Corn Island Backpacking: Everything You Need to Know

 For after hours there’s a very elusive bar called Happy Hut that has random opening hours.
 It could be shut, or it could be open till sunrise pumping out reggae hits like we found out one night.

 The beaches!
 They are incredible.
 Seriously they’re the best beaches I’ve ever seen.
 Apart from being postcard perfect, they’re totally secluded and private.
 Everyday we’d walk out to a new spot and have it completely to ourselves.
 Swim, snorkel, enjoy a picnic or just relax.
 You’ll hear about Otto’s beach being one of the better ones, and it really is.
 There’s also hidden beaches and private coves, but you’ll have to go exploring to find them.
+One pro tip would be to invest in a decent hammock.
+We had our Eno Double Hammock, which was one of the best things we bought to the islands.
+There’s nothing like having a super comfortable hammock for some serious relax time.

 For the more adventurous type the island also offers some amazing snorkeling and diving.
 You can get your open water certificate at a number of schools for just under $300, or take some of the more advanced courses/dives.
 If you’re not qualified, or short on money, there’s also fishing trips or snorkeling to the reefs that start at $20.
 If you’re even poorer, like us, you can rent a snorkel mask and flippers for $2.50 for 6 hours at some of the dive shops.
 Or if you want an authentic experience make friends with a local fisherman who will take you out fishing in exchange for a buddy to share a bottle of rum with.

 Here’s one of the best things about the island.
 There’s no cars!
 Not even motorbikes!
 No noise, no smog, no hassling, just bikes and foot traffic.
 There’s one concrete footpath that runs along the dock side with a couple of side paths, but otherwise it’s just simple dirt tracks.
+This just adds to the incredibly peaceful serenity of the island.

 Secluded beaches means tanning that white butt!